prettylittlelies/sources/README.md

-Collection of different bot sources
+Archive of different bot sources